narlu21/Deforestation_and_Health_in_Brazil/README.md

 **Description:**

-This repository contains the jupyter notebooks for the Deforestation and Health in Brazil project, submitted as a final project for ACE 592-SAE, Spring 2021.
+This repository contains two jupyter notebooks for the Deforestation and Health in Brazil project, submitted as a final project for ACE 592-SAE, Spring 2021.

-There are two primary datasets and other shapfiles in the "Data" folder.
-There are two jupyter notebooks in the "Jupyter notebooks" folder.
 The long-term objective of this study is to investigate the effects of deforestation on health outcomes in Brazil.
 As an initial analysis, this class project provides several descriptive statstics and visulizations of the data.
-Firstly, it shows there are both spatial and temporal variations in the deforestation of the Legal Amazon from 2008 to 2019.
-Secondly, there are....... ( to add...three infectious diseases, Malaria, Tuberculosis and Schistosomyasis).

 **All data sets constructed in this project can be directly download from [Box](https://uofi.box.com/v/deforestation)**

 **Data source:**
 - yearly deforestation data from [TerraBrasilis](http://terrabrasilis.dpi.inpe.br/), a web platform built by the National Institute of Space Research (INPE).